Perdue Farms to buy Chipotle pork supplier Niman Ranch

-CHICAGO Poultry company Perdue Farms will buy natural meat maker Niman Ranch, which is Chipotle Mexican Grill's (CMG.N) biggest pork supplier and a brand name on U.S. restaurant menus, the two companies said on Tuesday.
+CHICAGO, Sept 8 Poultry company Perdue Farms will buy natural meat maker Niman Ranch, which is Chipotle Mexican Grill's biggest pork supplier and a brand name on U.S. restaurant menus, the two companies said on Tuesday.

 Privately held Perdue expects to "soon" close a deal to buy Natural Food Holdings, which owns the Niman Ranch brand, from private equity firm LNK Partners, according to a statement.
 Terms were not disclosed.